-During pregnancy, the body produces approximately 50% more blood and body fluids to meet the needs of the developing baby.
-Swelling is a normal part of pregnancy that is caused by this additional blood and fluid.
+Swelling during pregnancy is a normal because the body produces approximately 50% more blood and body fluids to meet the needs of the developing baby.
 Normal swelling, which is also called edema, is experienced in the hands, face, legs, ankles, and feet.

 This extra retention of fluid is needed to soften the body, which enables it to expand as the baby develops.
 Extra fluid also helps prepare the pelvic joints and tissues to open for delivery.
 The extra fluids account for approximately 25% of the weight women gain during pregnancy.